luizokada/tractian-challenge/README.md

 # Tractian chalenge

-This project renders a asset tree, consultint the [Tractian Api](fake-api.tractian.com)
+This project renders a asset tree, consulting the [Tractian Api](fake-api.tractian.com)

 The implemneted features are:
 - A visual Tree representation of the company's asset hierarchy.